Independent consultant will review police shooting of Jacob Blake

 Wray's analysis will assist Graveley "in his review of the facts and their relationship with standard law enforcement practices as he makes a charging decision."

-“At the request of DA Graveley, I have identified an independent expert who can help ensure a just outcome in this case,” said Attorney General Kaul.
-“Noble Wray is a longtime Wisconsin resident and a widely respected retired Madison Police Chief who has extensive experience in law enforcement, including experience at the national level as a police reform specialist for the U.S. Department of Justice.”
+"Noble Wray is a longtime Wisconsin resident and a widely respected retired Madison Police Chief who has extensive experience in law enforcement, including experience at the national level as a police reform specialist for the U.S. Department of Justice," said Kaul in the release.

 The shooting of Blake, which was recorded on video, sparked protests and violence in Kenosha.
 Blake was shot seven times -- and left partially paralyzed.

-Rusten Sheskey, a seven-year veteran of the Kenosha Police Department, was the officer who shot Blake, officials said.
-No other officer fired their weapon, DOJ officials have said.
+Sheskey, a seven-year veteran of the Kenosha Police Department, was the only officer who shot Blake, officials said.

 The Kenosha Police Department does not have body cameras.
 Therefore, the officers were not wearing body cameras.